Controlling the Spin-Wave Nonreciprocity of a Crescent-Shaped Nanowire via Curvature and Magnetic Field: Results

 As $a_2$ increases, instead of a single mode of HA at $a_2=139$ nm ($f=29.01$~GHz) there appears two at large values of $a_2$.
 The peak at the lower frequency is less intense and quantized along the $z$-axis.
-For further investigation we select the one with higher frequency and stronger intensity, which intensity remains more or less the same and its amplitude distribution follows the HA mode considered so far, see the mode profiles (iv) to (v) and (vi).
+For further investigation we select the one with higher frequency and stronger intensity, which amplitude distribution follows the HA mode considered so far, see the mode profiles (iv) to (v) and (vi) in Fig.~\ref{Fig:FMR_a2}.
 However, we observe the change in the amplitude distribution at the cross-section.
 While the maximum of the HA mode in (iv) ($a_2=139$ nm) is in the center of the CS, for large values of $a_2$, e.g., (v) and (vi), the high amplitude develops at the edges and some antiphase become pronounce at $a_2=199$ nm (mode (vi)).
 These changes in the HA mode profile with increasing $a_2$ are again similar to the changes observed with decreasing bias magnetic field (Fig.~\ref{Fig:FMR}).
-For the HF modes the intensity and the mode pattern (see modes (i)-(iii)) remains nearly unchanged.
+For the HF modes the intensity and the mode pattern (see modes (i)-(iii) in Fig.~\ref{Fig:FMR_a2}) remains nearly unchanged.